Kattamordo Variation Walk -revised (Walk #3e)

 Follow the foot-track ENE (via ‘15’) and cross Patterson Rd (‘PAT-RD’).
 Soon after, the Munda Biddi Mountain Bike Trail joins from the right (at ‘MBID-1’).
 Continue NE on the Trail and soon cross Walnut Rd (‘WAL-RD’; The Perth Observatory is located 350m to the SE at the end of Walnut Rd).
 You have now left the Korung National Park.
 The Munda Biddi Trail re-enters the forest (State Forest) from a small cleared area close to the corner of Walnut and Lockwood Rds, then heads NNE through the forest for almost 500m, running mainly close and parallel to Lockwood Rd (to’18’), then reaching Gungin Rd (‘GJN-RD’).
 Cross Gunjin Rd (old dirt road) to follow another mountain bike trail (not the Munda Biddi Trail) which continues initially NNE and then curves back generally northward.

 The bike trail soon descends a little then crosses a minor forestry track (at ‘XSG’).
 About 1 km after the Gunjin Rd crossing, the trail climbs quite steeply over a distance of 400m to emerge from the forest at the SE corner (at ‘TRL’) of the Mt Gunjin summit clearing.
 Cross the summit area (‘GUNJIN’) - which was the site of the former fire lookout tower - then follow Gunjin Rd NW downhill and turn left onto the Kalamunda Circuit track (at ‘K-CRT’).
-Continue quite steeply downhill on the track, passing the Little Ovens Trail turnoff on the right (at ‘LILOVN’), and meet the Munda Biddi Trail again at ‘MBID-2’ (The Trail follows a forestry track here).
+Continue quite steeply downhill on the track, passing the Little Ovens Trail turnoff on the right (at ‘LILOVN’; where you may also need to skirt around a mountain bike jump set up across the track), and meet the Munda Biddi Trail again at ‘MBID-2’ (The Trail follows a forestry track here).
 Turn left to follow the Trail southward for about 700m, to a track junction (at ‘MBID-3) soon after crossing a gentle gully.
 Stay on the MB Trail by taking the left turn at the junction and head WSW-ward up the hill to reach Gunjin Rd at 'MBID-4' after less than 1km.
 Veer right to continue uphill on Gunjin Rd and still on the MB Trail (via 'MBID-5').
 After less than 500m veer right off Gunjin Rd at 'MBID-5' to stay on the MB Trail.
 The next 750m (via waypts '18' and 'wAL-RD') is a re-walking of about 750m of the Trail already walked en route to Mt Gunjin.
 At the fork in the tracks at 'MBID-5' veer left (southward) to stay on the MB Trail (the other fork follows the Kattamordo Trail).
 Cross Lockwood Rd and continue S-ward on the Trail close to Patterson Rd for about 200m to 'MBID-1A'.
 Then turn right (west) to cross the road to follow Alban Rd (vehicle track) which heads westward close to the northern boundary of nearby farmland and orchards.
 After less than 500m reach a track junction (at ‘CNR-1’) near the NW corner of the farmland in the small valley.
 Turn left to follow the Park boundary track downhill and southward (via ‘CNR-2’).
 There is soon a good view across the orchards and to a rustic old shed which probably dates back to the soldiers settlement period of the 1920’s.
 Continue mainly downhill (via ‘CNR2’, ‘CNR-3’, and ‘Y-JCN’).
 Soon after ‘Y-JCN’ there is another good view across the orchard in this small side valley before the track descends steeply to reach Forrest Rd (sealed) at ‘FOR-RD’ at the junction with Valento Rd (dirt road).
 Turn right (WSW) onto Forrest (-Repatriation) Rd and soon cross the bridge over Piesse Brook and pass the entry to the Santora Arabian Horse Stud on the left.
 [The old 1920’s home of the immigrant Pollese family is bypassed on this route but is located only about 200m east of ‘FOR-RD’].
 Leave the road at ‘REPAT1’ to re-enter the forest (and the National Park) on an old forestry track which climbs initially steeply uphill from the south side of the road.
 It then veers SE-ward along the hillside.
 At ‘REPAT2’ turn right (SW) to take the side-track uphill and across the crest of the ridge at ‘JCN-Y’.
 Then follow the old forestry track SW-ward downhill to meet a W-E dirt road at ‘REPAT-3’.
 Now follow Repatriation Rd (sealed) and Pickering Brook Rd (via 'REPAT5') back to the Start point.
 The section along Repatriation Rd passes across another small valley flanked by orchards and fruit packing sheds.

 [Car shuffle option: If you are in a group and have done the suggested car shuffle at the start of the walk, you will have left a car at 'REPAT3' and can now avoid the final 1.5 kms of road-walking to return to the start point.
 This reduces the Option 1 walk length to 16 kms.
 Alternatively if you are unable to do the car shuffle but still prefer to avoid the road-walking, then follow the Option 2 route i.e. Follow the Option 1 route to 'FOR-RD', then head NW along Valento Rd (dirt road) back to 'BDGE' for the return crossing of Piesse Gully and then overlapping mostly with the outbound route for the remainder of the return section.]